 On the other hand, the Portuguese Securities Code requires adequate dispersal of shares to the public.
 There is a legal presumption that the level of dispersal is adequate if the shares to be admitted to trading are dispersed to the public in a proportion of at least 25% of the share capital of the company represented by that class of shares.
-However, if the market is expected to trade regularly below that threshold, a lower proportion may be acceptable.
+However, if the market is expected to trade in a regular manner below that threshold, a lower proportion may be acceptable.

 There are no additional requirements regarding shareholdings, and the law sets no general restrictions on substantial or qualified shareholdings (except in the case of regulated companies, such as financial institutions).
-Conversely, there are generally no post-IPO share lock-up obligations established in the law.
+Conversely, there are generally no post-IPO share lock-up obligations established in the law (although they are not uncommon in practice).